AlexErrant/Pentive/mediaRouter/say-no-to-distributed-transactions.md

 # Problem Statement

 PlanetScale (PS) and R2's mediaBucket may get out of sync.
-PS needs to store mediaIds for easy lookups, while R2 is object storage.
+PS needs to store `mediaHash` for easy lookups, while R2 is object storage.
 We can either first write to PS then R2, or vice versa.
 Let's not do distributed transactions.

 Grep BC34B055-ECB7-496D-9E71-58EE899A11D1